Bryanbu2014/Internettechnology/README.md

 # Project Description

-This project is to create a Chatbot for food delivery customer service.
+This project is to create a Chatbot that acts as your travel partner in Munich.
 Customer is able to:

-1. Track their food delivery status.
+1. Ask for restaurant recommendation.
-2. Report for missing item.
+2. Ask for tourist attraction recommendation.
-3. Request for a refund.

 # Main Files for this Chatbot Project